Last updated: January 2026

 Dealing with household bills once you get accommodation through clearing

 Living in a privately rented student house for your first year does mean that you’ll have to get to grips with paying household bills a little earlier than most students.
-However, this doesn’t have to be stressful – you can always opt for a bill-splitting service to make your life easier!
+However, this doesn’t have to be stressful – you can always go for a bill-splitting service to make your life easier!

-You can create a personalised package, including energy, high-speed broadband, water and even a TV licence if you plan on watching live TV.
+You can create a personalised package, including energy, high-speed broadband, water and even a TV Licence if you plan on watching live TV.
 Your energy and water bills will be uncapped, so you know exactly how much you’ll pay each month, and you don’t have to worry about accidentally going over.

 Read More »